slickframework/validator/README.md

 ```

-You can alway create your own validator and use the `StaticValidator` or the `ValidatorChain` as long
+You can always create your own validator and use the `StaticValidator` or the `ValidationChain` as long
-as you implement the `Slick\Validator\ValidatorInterface`.
+as you implement the `Slick\Validator\ValidatorInterface` or `Slick\Validator\ValidationChainInterface`.

 ## Testing